samjones00/docs/docs/_documentation/app-tool.md

 ### Create new Project Templates

-See [web new](/web-new) for available Project Templates you can create with:
+See [x new](/web-new) for available Project Templates you can create with:

     $ app new